What is Disfigurement Under Texas Law?

 Psychological and Emotional Effects of Scars

-Studies have also shown that facial scarring and disfigurement can have a lasting impact on a person’s future.
+Another study found that facial scarring and disfigurement can have a lasting impact on a person’s future.
 People are naturally drawn to attractive people.
-Studies have shown that people tend to be more trusting of persons without facial disfigurement than those with it.
+One study found that people tend to be more trusting of persons without facial disfigurement than those with it.
 In a simple way to understand it, the victim’s ability to make a clean “first impression” has been impaired.
 This may lead to decreased opportunities both in obtaining jobs and moving up into positions of higher trust.

 What is Scar Revision?